filesender/filesender/docs/v2.0/release/index.md

   to "edit" the page for the previous release and copy that markdown to the new release page as a template.

+* If there are changes to the database give some indication of what has changed and that the database update script must be run

+* If there are changes in the templates directory give an indication and some information about that.

 * The configuration directives differences can be found by doing a git diff to the previous release.